seqan/seqan/manual/source/Tutorial/Algorithms/Alignment/PairwiseSequenceAlignment.rst

     Complete Solution (and more explanations)
       .. container:: foldable

-         Write the `main` body of the program with type definition and initalization of the used data structures.
+         Write the `main` body of the program with type definition and initialization of the used data structures.

          .. includefrags:: demos/tutorial/pairwise_sequence_alignment/assignment5.cpp
             :fragment: main